Telefe: State-run era (1974–88)

 After the licenses expired on October 8, 1973, changes began as the government took control of the news departments of channels 9, 11 and 13.
 Jorge Conti was named administrator and took over hosting duties for the newscast and other programs.
-This was followed on September 26, 1974 with the expropriation of the three networks making Conti the administrator again.
-This continued under the military dictatorship of the National Reorganization Process, with the Argentine Air Force co-administrating the channel with Conti, who remained lead newsreader, and the channel was renamed as Canal Once.
+This was followed on September 26, 1974, with the expropriation of the three networks making Conti the administrator again.
+This continued under the military dictatorship of the National Reorganization Process, with the Argentine Air Force co-administering the channel with Conti, who remained lead newsreader, and the channel was renamed as Canal Once.

-In 1979, with the arrival of colour television looming and facilities upgrades needed to allow colour recording and broadcasting, the state bought the Canal Once plant from García, who had continued to own it, thus becoming a 100 per cent nationally owned network.
+In 1979, with the arrival of colour television looming and facilities upgrades needed to allow colour recording and broadcasting, the state bought the Canal Once plant from García, who had continued to own it, thus becoming a 100 percent nationally owned network.

 The 1980s started with the introduction of colour telecasts on May 6, 1981, but the decade would become turbulent in the legal system.
 Twice under the dictatorship, a request for bids was issued.
 On August 19, 1982, the first one received no offers; the second, on October 25, 1983, would result in Canal Once being handed back to García.
 When Raúl Alfonsín became President of Argentina, among his first acts in office, was to nullify the transfer of Canal Once to García, leaving it in the hands of the state for another six years.